 Regarding to video cards, all current models are compatible with PCI Express 3.0; the first NVIDIA chips compatible with this standard were from GeForce GT/GTX 6xx generation, while the AMD models use it since Radeon HD 7xxx models.

 On the other side, in most cases, is the CPU that supports PCI Express 3.0, not the chipset.
-However, it is necessary the motherboard also to be compatible with the standard.
-Intel CPUs support PCI Express 3.0 since the third generation Core i (“Ivy Bridge”) processors.
+However, it is necessary for the motherboard also to be compatible with the standard.
+Intel CPUs support PCI Express 3.0 since the third-generation Core I (“Ivy Bridge”) processors.
 AMD A-series CPUs (aka APUs) support the standard on all FM2+ models.
-FX processors, on the other hand, do not support PCI Express 3.0, because on this platform, the PCI Express lanes are generated by the chipset, and even the most high-end model, 990FX, supports only PCI Express 2.0.
+FX processors, on the other hand, do not support PCI Express 3.0, because, on this platform, the PCI Express lanes are generated by the chipset, and even the most high-end model, 990FX, supports only PCI Express 2.0.

 Besides the big difference on the maximum theoretical bandwidth between the CPU and GPU, we were still curious about the real-life performance impact on games by using a PCI Express 3.0 against a 2.0 connection.
 So, we ran 3D benchmarks using 3DMark and some recent games, using a high-end video card (which, in theory, demands more bandwidth than a mainstream or value one), first with the slot configured as PCI Express 3.0 x16, then with the same slot configured as PCI Express 2.0 x16.
 Finally, we tested with the same video card, but this time using a slot that supports up to PCI Express 3.0 x4, to check if an ever lower bandwidth could affect performance.